CAPSTONE-2022-2023/Group_22/technical_details.md

 ### Stripe
-[Stripe](https://stripe.com/en-ca) could be used to enable different payment methods such as Apple Pay, PayPal for users while using the application.
+[Stripe](https://stripe.com/en-ca) could be used to enable different payment methods such as Apple Pay, and PayPal for users while using the application.

 ## Front-End
 [SwiftUI](https://developer.apple.com/xcode/swiftui/) or [UIKit](https://developer.apple.com/documentation/uikit) will be used to create a responsive user interface that can be displayed by any iOS 13+ devices.